huggingface/blog/speecht5.md

 Here is a complete example of how to use the SpeechT5 text-to-speech model to synthesize new speech.

 First we load the [trained model](https://huggingface.co/microsoft/speecht5_tts) from the hub, along with the processor object that is used for tokenization and feature extraction.
-The class we'll use is `SpeechT5ForTextToSpeech`.
+The class we’ll use is `SpeechT5ForTextToSpeech`.

 ```python
 from transformers import SpeechT5Processor, SpeechT5ForTextToSpeech